jnaiman/csci-p-14110/lesson01/lecture01_p1.md

  * Day 1: Introduction, syllabus, examples, and some basics about Astro, Physics, Programming
  * Day 2: Gravity, calculating 2-body orbits, more programming
  * Day 3: Numerical and analytical solutions of orbits for 2-body problem
- * Day 4: Multi-body problem in 2D
+ * Day 4: Multi-body problem in 2D/3D
- * Day 5: Multi-body problem in 3D
+ * Day 5: Multi-body problem in 3D & Other solvers

 ### Data Visualization Week

- * Day 1: Intro to data viz, simple 2D movies
+ * Day 1: Intro to data viz, simple 2D movies, interactivity
- * Day 2: Visualization concepts overview, 2D & 3D movies
+ * Day 2: Info viz and more on interactivity in 2D
- * Day 3: Graphical concepts, "good" vs. "bad" viz, 3D movies and interactions
+ * Day 3: Plotting in 3D in Python interactively
- * Day 4: Web-viz, 3D online movies
+ * Day 4: Graphic concepts, web-viz, 3D geometries
- * Day 5: Review, finalization of projects, viz party!
+ * Day 5: 3D movies online, finalization of projects, viz party!

 notes: this schedule is a little "loose" - i.e. we have some time to go into more/less details on things that folks are not into/super interested in